Sheriffs in the United States: Duties

 The role of a sheriff's office varies considerably from state to state and even from county to county.
 Sheriffs and their deputies are sworn peace officers with the power to make arrests and serve before a magistrate or judge, serve warrants for arrest or order for arrest, and give a ticket/citation in order to keep the peace.
 Some states extend this authority to adjacent counties or to the entire state.
 In a small sheriff's office, the sheriff is likely to carry out law enforcement duties just like a regular deputy or police officer.
-In medium-sized or large sheriff's office, this is rare.
+In a medium-sized or large sheriff's office, this is rare and the sheriff will primarily perform leadership and management.

 Many sheriff's offices also perform other functions such as traffic control, animal enforcement, accident investigations, homicide investigation, narcotics investigation, transportation of prisoners, school resource officers, search and rescue, and courthouse security.
 Larger departments may perform other criminal investigations or engage in other specialized law enforcement activities.
 Some larger sheriff's departments may have aviation (including fixed-wing aircraft or helicopters), motorcycle units, K9 units, tactical units, mounted details, or water patrols at their disposal.

-In some areas of the country, such as in California's San Bernardino, Riverside, Orange, Sierra, Tulare and Ventura counties, the sheriff's office also has the responsibility of a coroner's office, and is charged with recovering deceased persons within their county and conducting autopsies.
+In some areas of the country, such as in California's San Bernardino, Riverside, Orange, Sierra, Tulare, Ventura, and other counties, the sheriff's office also has the responsibility of a coroner's office, and is charged with recovering deceased persons within their county and conducting autopsies.
 The official in charge of such sheriff's departments is typically titled sheriff-coroner or sheriff/coroner, and officers who perform this function for such departments are typically titled deputy sheriff-coroner or deputy coroner.

 Many sheriff's departments enlist the aid of local neighborhoods, using a community policing strategy, in working to prevent crime.
 The National Neighborhood Watch Program, sponsored by the National Sheriffs' Association, allows civilians and law enforcement officers to cooperate in keeping communities safe.

 Sheriff's offices may coexist with other county level law enforcement agencies such as county police or county park police.